1912 Vanderbilt Commodores football team: Georgia

 The first score of the game came when Wilson Collins got away for a 20-yard run, but fumbled.
 The ball was picked up by Zach Curlin and run in for a touchdown.
 When the game ended, Georgia men tried to steal the ball, and a fight broke out, broken up by coach McGugin and umpire Ted Coy.

 The starting lineup for Vanderbilt was: Turner (left end), Shipp (left tackle), Daves (left guard), Morgan (center), Huffman (right guard), T. Brown (right tackle), E. Brown (right end), Robins (quarterback), Hardage (left halfback), Shea (right halfback), and Chester (fullback).

-Mississippi
+Ole Miss

-Vanderbilt beat Mississippi 24–0, the visitors showing a strong defense.
+Vanderbilt beat Ole Miss 24–0, the visitors showing a strong defense.
 Morgan, Collins, and Sikes were on the sidelines for the whole game.
 Multiple times, the Commodores fumbled near the goal line.